US-Africa Advanced Study Institute on Mathematical Modeling of Infectious Diseases in Africa

 - Alex Welte, Wits University, email@example.com

 This Advanced Study Institute is jointly organized with African Institute for Mathematical Sciences (AIMS), and

 This Advanced Study Institute is jointly sponsored by:

 - Workshop Announcement

-- Reading List and Background Material for Participants
+- Reading List and Background Material

 - Important Reimbursement Information